Use of CAR-Transduced Natural Killer Cells in CD19-Positive Lymphoid Tumors

 Summary

-This study investigates HLA-mismatched anti-CD19 CAR-NK cells derived from cord blood to patients with relapsed CD19-positive cancers (non-Hodgkin’s lymphoma or chronic lymphocytic leukemia .The results suggest that the majority of the patients had a response to treatment with CAR-NK cells without the development of major toxic effects.
+This study investigates HLA-mismatched anti-CD19 CAR-NK cells derived from cord blood to patients with relapsed CD19-positive cancers (non-Hodgkin’s lymphoma or chronic lymphocytic leukemia .The results suggest that the majority of the positive lymphoid tumors patients had a response to treatment with CAR-NK cells without the development of major toxic effects.

 Patients characteristics